 Pursuing to this, sport organisations cannot unilaterally impose rules and regulations and need to engage with athletes when creating rules that affect them.
 New challenges related to the governance of sport should be discussed and solved through the social dialogue between the legitimate representatives of athletes and employers.
 The European Commission should promote social dialogue in the sport sector as a key principle for European sports policy and good governance in professional and elite sport.

 • Athletes are entitled to a part in equitable distribution of revenue they help generate.

 It should be noted that athletes, individually and collectively, can also generate important resources through the commercial exploitation of their image.
 They remain the unique holders of the rights to all the attributes of their personality and any characteristic element of their person.
 Any exploitation of athlete’s image must be proceeded by athlete’s consent and bring them a financial compensation.
-Regulations such as Olympic rule 40, which forces athletes to give away their image rights in order to participate in Olympics Games and without any compensation, are of questionable legality and must be reviewed.
+Regulations such as Olympic rule 40, which forces athletes to give away their image rights in order to participate in Olympics Games and without any compensation, must be reviewed.

 • Athlete associations and player unions must be involved in cooperation against match-fixing at national, European and international level.

 • The fight against match-fixing needs to be holistic and take into account different elements that can increase the risk for corruption, such as poor governance and problem gambling.

 • Player-led face-to-face education should be recognized as best practice and supported by sport organizations and public institutions.